The Best Ultralight Tents, Tarps and Shelters

 Adjustable trekking poles are necessary to set up most of these products.
 Our favorites can be found in our Best Trekking Pole Review.
 Two of our favorites are the Black Diamond Alpine Carbon Cork and the Leki Corklite.

 The weather protection of a floorless shelter can be improved with mesh inner tent inserts, bivy sacks, and groundsheets.
 We discuss these in our Modular Accessories for Floorless Tents article.

 An ultralight tent is just one of many items featured in our Dream Backpacking Gear List.
 Check it out for other top-tier "dream" backpacking items.

-Most of the two person model ultralight tents and shelters that we've reviewed will provide you with the ultimate weather protection, all wrapped up in a light package.
-We've tested tarps, double-walls, and ultralight tents, searching for the best one that will keep you dry in all sorts of weather conditions, while offering protection from snow, bugs, or the soggy ground beneath you.
-In addition to choosing one to best suit your needs, remember to keep your experience level in mind.
+Most of the two-person ultralight tents and shelters reviewed will provide you with the ultimate weather protection, all wrapped up in a light package.
+We've tested tarps, double-walls, and ultralight tents, searching for the best that will keep you dry in all sorts of weather, while offering protection from snow, bugs, or the soggy ground.
+In addition to choosing one to suit your needs, remember to keep your experience level in mind.
 Many seasoned ultralight enthusiasts recommend a double-wall tent, followed by an enclosed tarp tent, progressing and ending with a flat or A-frame tarp.
-More experience gains you invaluable site selection practice and rigging skills, the ability to better predict weather conditions and choose modular components, and likely a desire to spend more time camping in rough or exposed terrain where adaptability is king.
-If you are looking for more tips on selecting the right product for you, refer to our Buying Advice article.
+More experience gains you invaluable site selection practice and rigging skills, the ability to better predict weather conditions and choose modular components, and likely a desire to spend more time camping in rough or exposed terrain, where adaptability is king.
+If you are looking for more tips on selecting the right product, refer to our Buying Advice article.

 — Brandon Lampley